tayfunceylan/epaper/README.md

 ![result](pics/epaper-result.jpeg)
 *Here you can see the result mounted to the wall*

-## How often is data updated?

-**Every minute**: Time, Date, Train Departure Times **Every 15 minutes**: Weather, News, Gym Utilization, Calendar, Shopping List, To-Do List

-To prevent the colors from washing out, there is a full refresh every hour.
-Otherwise, partial refreshes are always used.

 ## Look inside the housing

 In this picture, you can see the ESP32 and the E-Paper Display inside the Housing.
 The ESP32 is connected to the E-Paper Display via SPI.
 The ESP32 is powered by a USB cable which is connected to a USB power supply.
 The USB cable is routed through the housing and glued to the bottom of the housing so the USB cable is easily replaceable.